onthebusiness/harelang.org/content/tutorials/introduction.md

-      We can return our custom error from "getnumber" upon encountering `io::EOF` (which is not ordinarily considered an error) from `bufio::scanline`, which is propagated through prompt to "main".
+      We can return our custom error from "getnumber" upon encountering `io::EOF` (which is not ordinarily considered an error) from `bufio::read_line`, which is propagated through prompt to "main".
 If an I/O error were to occur here, it would be propagated similarly.

       We can use any type as an error type if we wish.
 Some errors are an int or